dc232/Google_test_task/README.md

 ## Ansible script important variables
-To setup variables in the Ansible script ```vi Ansible``` Then change ```GCEZONE``` varaible variable to reflect where you are erecting the infrastructure
+To setup variables in the Ansible script ```vi Ansible``` Then change ```GCEZONE``` variable, variable  to reflect where you are erecting the infrastructure

 ## Ansible script important message
-1. Please ensure that you set the export path to the gce.ini file i.e set the location of where the file is before running the script or it will fail to initalise with gce.py
+1. Please ensure that you set the export path to the gce.ini file i.e. set the location of where the file is before running the script or it will fail to initialise with gce.py

    1. To do this
         - Type ```pwd``` and make a note of the current working directory path
         - ```vi Ansible```
         - Search for the function ```GCE_ini_Config```
-        - Modify sudo ```echo "export GCE_INI_PATH=~/Desktop/CICD/Ravelin_GCP_Project/gce.ini" >> ~/.bashrc``` to relfect where the file gce.ini is on the system
+        - Modify sudo ```echo "export GCE_INI_PATH=~/Desktop/CICD/Ravelin_GCP_Project/gce.ini" >> ~/.bashrc``` to reflect where the file gce.ini is on the system
-        - Adjust script timmers as needed
+        - Adjust script timers as needed

 2. Please ensure that you cat the public key and add this to GCE
    1. To do this